jagrafft/presentations/arrays_types_fp_julia_python/slides.md

 - Fun

 :::notes
-- My goal is to provide accurate representation of the subjects, and I've done a good job at that.
+- My goal is to provide accurate representation of the subjects--and I've done a good job at that.
 - Our opinions don't matter, this is a discussion about facts in closed systems.
   - E.g. It is not controversial to say Python isn't a presence in high-performance computing.
+- We don't need to change our minds to benefit from critical thinking.
 :::

 ## Flow